 Whole-Wheat Walnut-Raisin Biscotti

-When you want a little something after dinner, skip the guilt and dip one of these crunchy, nut-studded treats into a cold glass of milk or a hot cup of coffee.
+When you want a little something sweet after dinner, dip one of these crunchy, nut-studded treats into a cold glass of milk or a hot cup of coffee.

 - Total Time: